‘Breakthrough’ infections complicate COVID-19 response, disrupt workforce

 The two-dose vaccine from Pfizer was the first to be cleared for emergency use at the end of 2020.
 Now, the drugmaker wants to offer third doses to all adults based on new trial data from 10,000 participants in the U.S., Brazil and South Africa with a median age of 53 and who completed a two-dose series with the Pfizer vaccine.

-During the study, there were five cases of COVID-19 in the booster group and 109 cases in the non-booster group, for a relative efficacy of 95%.
+During the study, there were 5 cases of COVID-19 in the booster group and 109 cases in the nonbooster group, for a relative efficacy of 95%.

 “Infections are starting to rise.
 Hospitalizations are inching up.
 The holidays are approaching,” tweeted Ashish K. Jha, dean of the Brown University School of Public Health.
 “The data is becoming increasingly clear.
 It is time for every adult 6 months out to get a booster.”